Jim Duggan: Early career (1979–1982)

-Mid-South Wrestling/Universal Wrestling Federation (1982–1986)
+Mid-South Wrestling / Universal Wrestling Federation (1982–1986)

 In 1982, Duggan made his debut in Mid-South Wrestling.
-Upon debuting as a heel, and bounty hunter for Skandor Akbar, Duggan soon became a member of the Rat Pack faction, alongside Ted DiBiase, Matt Bourne, and Mr. Olympia.
+Upon debuting as a heel, and bounty hunter for Skandor Akbar, Duggan soon became a member of the Rat Pack faction, alongside Ted DiBiase, Matt Borne, and Mr. Olympia.
 After newcomer "Hacksaw" Butch Reed debuted within the promotion, Duggan and Reed had a personal feud for a time over who would be the true "Hacksaw".
 The Rats also feuded with stars such as Reed, Magnum T. A. and the Junkyard Dog.
 During this time, Duggan interfered in a DiBiase/JYD match while wearing a gorilla suit during the Louisiana State Fair, causing JYD to lose a "Loser Leaves Town" match in Shreveport, Louisiana.
 After DiBiase aligned himself with Skandor Akbar, Duggan refused to go along with him and became a face for the first time in his career.
 At this time, Duggan began carrying his iconic 2x4.

 As a fan favorite, he won the Mid-South Tag Team Championship with Magnum T. A. and later won the North American Heavyweight Championship.
 After the Mid-South North American title was retired when Mid-South became the Universal Wrestling Federation (UWF) in 1986, Duggan lost to Terry Gordy in a tournament final to determine the first UWF World Heavyweight Champion.
 Duggan then teamed up with Terry Taylor and won the UWF World Tag Team Championship for the second time.
 After losing a Loser Leaves Town match to the One Man Gang, Duggan left the UWF for the World Wrestling Federation (WWF).